MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

    * a higher value of `CFBundleShortVersionString` or
    * an equal value of `CFBundleShortVersionString` but a higher value of `CFBundleVersion`.
+   * the versions are the same but the build unique identifier is different.

 > [!TIP]
 > If you upload the same ipa a second time, the dialog will **NOT** appear as the binaries are identical.
 If you upload a **new** build with the same version properties, it will show the update dialog.
 The reason for this is that it is a **different** binary.